pepkit/looper/docs/pipeline-interface-specification.md

     type: link
 ```

+Looper uses the output schema in its `report` function, which produces a browsable HTML report summarizing the pipeline results.
+The output schema provides the relative locations to sample-level and project-level outputs produced by the pipeline, which looper can then integrate into the output results.
+If the output schema is not included, the `looper report` will be unable to locate and integrate the files produced by the pipeline and will therefore be limited to simple statistics.

 ### command_template (REQUIRED)

- a `jinja2` template that will create the actual command that should be run for each sample.
+The command template is the most critical part of the pipeline interface.
+It is a [jinja2](https://jinja.palletsprojects.com/) template for the command to run for each sample.
-In other words, it's a column name of your sample annotation sheet.
-Looper will find the value of this attribute for each sample and pass that to the pipeline as the value for that argument.
-For flag-like arguments that lack a value, you may specify `null` as the value (e.g. `"--quiet-mode": null`).
-These arguments are considered *required*, and `looper` will not submit a pipeline if a sample lacks an attribute that is specified as a value for an argument.

-#### Command template variable namespaces

 Within the `command_template`, you have access to variables from several sources.
 These variables are divided into namespaces depending on the variable source.
 You can access the values of these variables in the command template using the single-brace jinja2 template language syntax: `{namespace.variable}`.
 For example, looper automatically creates a variable called `job_name`, which you may want to pass as an argument to your pipeline.
 You can access this variable with `{looper.job_name}`.
 The available namespaces are described in detail in [looper variable namespaces](variable-namespaces.md).

-#### Optional arguments

-Any optional arguments can be accommodated using jinja2 syntax, like this.
+Because it's based on jinja2, command templates are extremely flexible.
+For example, optional arguments can be accommodated using jinja2 syntax, like this.
 These will only be added to the command *if the specified attribute exists for the sample*.

 ```
 command_template: >